 March 30, 2021

 I have since been reading much from your site.
-Recently, I went through the sabbath critique, which opened up my eyes a lot.
+Recently, I went through A Critique of Which Day is the Christian Sabbath? which opened up my eyes a lot.
 I also have learned much about HWA and how two-faced and corrupt he was.
 This has been a very intensive trial for me within a three week period. –[name withheld]

 Good Ending to This Trial and Emotional Abuse: